 She showed examples of beautiful ceramic decorative items that would be marketed to stores like Gump's and other high-end retailers.
 In fact, she has been so successful in some cases that the artisans eventually had to decide whether they should meet production demands when they distribute their work to international markets.

-U.S. crafters, makers, and artists also have their own story of hard work, local enterprise, creativity and community.
+U.S. crafters, makers, and artists also have their own stories of hard work, local enterprise, creativity, and community.
 It is already very difficult for us to compete with the price points of the beautiful, imported items at Pier One, Crate and Barrel, or Bloomingdale’s "made by" third world makers.
-Our own community of artists and crafters attending Craft Forward Symposium or reading this blog post in their studio need to make a living wage too.
+Our own community of artists and crafters attending the Craft Forward Symposium or reading this blog post in their studio need to make a living wage too.

 In the next lecture for Mass Craft at Craft Forward, Theaster Gates addresses just this issue.
 In fact, I think he was being very polite about trying to address the rationale of aiding third world economies when he sees the same problems right in his own neighborhood in Detroit, Chicago, the rural South, and elsewhere.